The 10 Best Binoculars

 video play icon

 This wiki has been updated 36 times since it was first published in February of 2015.
 Binoculars are, of course, indispensable tools for bird watchers, but their usefulness is not limited to nature lovers.
 You can also use them to improve your view of a sporting event from the nosebleed seats in a stadium, or zoom in on performers during a concert.
 Our selections include a variety of styles, from basic models for the average consumer, to top-end choices for serious hobbyists.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 1. Canon L